ksenia350x/python-classwork/README.md

-# python-classwork
+# python-deliverables
-Programming and Web Development

 Essentials in Python

+Programming and Web Development Deliverables